openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-general-compute.rst

 |                       | -  6 PB HDD            |
 +-----------------------+------------------------+

-To support a growing number of compute-heavy users of experiments related to the Large Hadron Collider (LHC), CERN ultimately elected to deploy an OpenStack cloud using Scientific Linux and RDO.
+To support the growing number of compute-heavy users of experiments related to the Large Hadron Collider (LHC), CERN ultimately elected to deploy an OpenStack cloud using Scientific Linux and RDO.
 This effort aimed to simplify the management of the center's compute resources with